 William is a senior member of the finance team and is widely instructed in complex financial disputes.

-His cases frequently involve business assets, such as farms, limited companies and sole traders, inherited money, substantial pension funds, including military pensions, assets out of the jurisdiction, third party interests including family trusts and bankruptcy proceedings, passport seizing orders and injunctive relief.
+He has extensive experience in cases involving business assets including farming cases, companies, sole traders, inherited money, substantial pension funds, including military pensions, assets out of the jurisdiction, and third party interests including family trusts.

 William is regularly instructed in cohabitee and family trust claims pursuant to the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
 Recent cases have included: